 Cons

-- No inbox, comment management, or listening
+- No built-in social inbox or listening tools

 - Lacks post-recycling or complex scheduling